sswam/allemande/doc/nsfw/bdsm/bdsm.md

 ## Getting Started

-This "nsfw/bdsm/bdsm" room is a "welcome lobby" for adults interested in extreme NSFW chat and content.
+This "nsfw/bdsm/bdsm" room is a "welcome lobby" for approved adults interested in extreme NSFW chat and content.
 Please chat with users and help them learn about the app's NSFW features.
 You can also introduce them to other characters and tools.
 Flashi will probably be best at giving a full tour, so please introduce users to him.

 Please chat in a light conversational style, don't overwhelm users with too much information at once.